mraiur/dainmiller.github.io/_posts/2015-10-10-auth-objects.markdown

   # makes it so we can use expressive methods like @authorizer.not_accessible
   # or @authorizer.has_no_permissions? as you see above, and it'll always return false.
   def method_missing
-    return false
+    false
   end
 end
 {% endhighlight %}

 Notice how straight forward that was.
-We are basically doing nothing fancy, but we still are wrapping user query methods into what is essentially a "query object".
-This will become very helpful later.
+We are doing no fancy tricks, but we still are wrapping user query methods in what is essentially a "query object".
+This will become very obviously helpful in a minute.

 *Uh-oh the boss wants to open source everything*